tylerharter/cs320/s20/p1/README.md

 Note: Your function should return the runtime in seconds, but we expect the graph to be in milliseconds.

-#### Q13: how long does each version take for 5000-word inputs consisting of 1 unique word?
+#### Q13: How long does each version take for 5000-word inputs consisting of 1 unique word?

 Expected: